codechenx/tv/README.md

 ### Sorting and Stats

-For tv, there are two data types for every column, **string**, and **number**, which can affect the sorting function and the stats.
-The data type of the current column is shown on the right of the footer bar.You can change the data type of current column by Ctrl-m. the difference of column data type will determine how the column data would be sorted, as string or as number.
-In addition, for the column with the number data type, tv will show its minimal value, maximal value, and so on.
-But for the column with string data type. tv will count the number of every string.
+For tv, there are three data types for every column: **string**, **number**, and **date**, which affect the sorting function and the stats.
+The data type of the current column is shown on the right of the footer bar.

+**Automatic Type Detection**: When you load a file, tv automatically analyzes each column and detects whether it contains strings, numbers, or dates.
+The detection algorithm samples data intelligently and uses a 90% threshold to classify columns.

+**Manual Type Changes**: You can change the data type of the current column by pressing **Ctrl+M**, which cycles through: String → Number → Date → String.

+**Column Type Behavior**:
+- **String columns**: Sorted alphabetically
+- **Number columns**: Sorted numerically (handles integers, floats, scientific notation, thousand separators)
+- **Date columns**: Sorted chronologically (supports multiple date formats including ISO-8601, US, EU formats, and more)

+**Performance Optimizations**: Sorting is optimized by pre-parsing all values once and caching them, which makes sorting large datasets significantly faster than repeatedly parsing during comparison.

+**Statistics**: For number columns, tv shows min/max values, mean, etc. For string columns, tv counts the frequency of each unique value.

 ## Key binding